Begonia maculata, perhaps the most Instagram-worthy plant there is.

 Anything over 60% should be good but anything under 50% you risk crispy dry leaf tips.

 Your maculata would adore anything close to a 100% humid environment if possible.

 Naturally, this makes the “put it in a terrarium” bell ring in my brain.
-It’s a match made in heaven.
+A Begonia terrarium?
+Sure, it’s a match made in heaven.

 If you don’t fancy popping your polka dot queen in a glass palace, you can boost your humidity by adding a humidifier (or leaving full watering cans around the room like I do).

 Honestly, the Begonia maculata is an amazing grower.